mozilla-services/switchboard-experiments/README.md

 * `bookmark-history-menu`: Display History and Bookmarks in 3-dot menu
 * `search-term`: Show search mode (instead of home panels) when tapping on urlbar if there is a search term in the urlbar

-Onboarding experiment #1 (released in Firefox 43):
-* `onboarding-a`: Single Welcome screen
-* `onboarding-b`: Welcome screen, Import screen

-Onboarding experiment #2 (released in Firefox 46):
-* `onboarding2-a`: Single (blue) Welcome screen
-* `onboarding2-b`: 4 static feature slides
-* `onboarding2-c`: 4 static + 1 clickable (Data saving) feature slides

-Onboarding experiments are unique because we use [local logic](http://hg.mozilla.org/mozilla-central/annotate/5f9ba76eb3b1/mobile/android/base/java/org/mozilla/gecko/firstrun/FirstrunPagerConfig.java#l59) to determine whether a client is in an experiment.
+Onboarding experiments are unique because we use local logic to determine whether a client is in an experiment.
 We do this because we must know if the experiment is active at startup, and we cannot wait to contact the Switchboard server.
-Given this fact, changes to `experiments.json` **will not** affect onboarding experiments.
-They are included here for completeness, and so that our telemetry data includes the right experiment names, but in order to actually change the active experiments, you must patch the client.
+Given this fact, changes to `experiments.json` will not affect onboarding experiments.
+Those experiments are maintained in the client codebase.

 Experiment names **should not** be reused.
 Becuase we have one config for all clients, we do not have a way to guarantee which version of an experiment is active.
 So instead, we use new experiment names.